Content of the study:

 Spumante is a wine with significant levels of carbon dioxide in it, which makes it sparkling, and at the same time different from sparkling wines that have less effervescence than sparkling wines.
 Although there is a greater tendency to associate it with the famous Champagne, Italian sparkling wine is going through a steady and positive propulsion.
 Sparkling wine is usually white or rosé, but there are examples of red sparkling wines such as Italian Brachetto, Bonarda and Lambrusco, and Australian sparkling Shiraz.

-Another interesting aspect of this market is the diversification of sparkling wine production, which is concentrated in four EU countries (Italy, France and Spain).
+Another interesting aspect of this market is the diversification of sparkling wine production, which is focused on four EU countries (Italy, France, and Spain).
 Italy is the 1st largest producer of sparkling wine in the world, followed by France.
 In Italy, sparkling wine production is registered under Ateco code 11.02.20 "Production of sparkling wine and other special wines."

-The most popular types of Italian sparkling wine are Prosecco, followed by Franciacorta, of which more than 500 million bottles are produced each year [Borsa Italiana].
+The most popular types of Italian sparkling wine are Prosecco, followed by Franciacorta.
+More than 500 million bottles of this wine are produced each year [Borsa Italiana].
 This type of wine, due to appellation and origin regulations, can only be produced in 9 regions of Italy.
 The Friuli Venezia Giulia region has the highest concentration of vineyards and sparkling wine producers, with 12,000, with an average size of two hectares each.

 Spumante is also appreciated nationwide.
 About 30 million people drink a bottle of sparkling wine each year, which corresponds to more than 65 percent of the adult population.